 Section 2.

 The Board shall consist of the Directors of the PMI® NL Chapter elected by the membership and shall be members in good standing of PMI® and of the PMI® NL Chapter.
 Terms of office for the Board shall be two (2) years, limited to two (2) consecutive terms in the same position, and no more than four (4) consecutive terms on the Board in general.
-These positions are staggered so that approximately onehalf of the Board are elected each year.
+These positions are staggered so that approximately one-half of the Board are elected each year.

 Section 3.

 The President shall perform such duties as are customary for presiding officers, including making all required appointments with the approval of the Board.
-The President shall also serve as a member exofficio with the right to participate and vote on all committees except the Nominating Committee.
+The President shall also serve as a member ex-officio with the right to participate and vote on all committees except the Nominating Committee.
 The President shall serve a one (1) year term.

 Section 4.